sbstnc/openmenu/README.md

 If you wish to proceed natively, you will need:

-1.  **Git:** For cloning the repository.
+1.  **Git:** For cloning the repository and applying patches.
 2.  **Standard Build Tools:** `make`, a C compiler (GCC is typically used).
 3.  **KallistiOS (KOS) SDK & Toolchain:**
-    - You need a specific version of KallistiOS based on commit `ae3d5ec3ed7bbc0f0ea8fdd9f8d25e68ba7e8673` (as used in the `Dockerfile`).
+    - You need the **`v2.1.x` branch** of KallistiOS (as used in the `Dockerfile`).
+You can check out a specific tag or commit within that branch if needed.
-    - The KOS source tree must be patched: The file `kos_patch/fs_iso9660.c` from this repository needs to replace the original `kos/kernel/arch/dreamcast/fs/fs_iso9660.c` within the KOS source _before_ building KOS itself (see `Dockerfile`).
+    - The KOS source tree must be patched **before building KOS itself**: The patch file `docker/kos_patch/fs_iso9660.patch` from this repository needs to be applied to the KOS source tree using `git apply`.
+Detailed instructions for applying this patch can be found in `docker/kos_patch/README.md`.
+This patch adds necessary GDFS support to the `fs_iso9660` filesystem driver.
-    - You need to build the `dc-chain` toolchain (SH4 cross-compiler, etc.) and then KOS itself.
+    - You need to build the `dc-chain` toolchain (SH4 cross-compiler, etc.) and then KOS itself (after patching).
     - Instructions for setting up a KOS environment can be found in the official KOS documentation or guides like the Dreamcast Development Wiki.
-The process used in the project's `Dockerfile` (`docker/Dockerfile`) can also serve as a reference.
+The process used in this project's `Dockerfile` (`docker/Dockerfile`) can also serve as a reference for building KOS `v2.1.x` and applying the patch.
     - Crucially, you must have the KOS environment variables sourced (typically via `source /path/to/kos/environ.sh`) in your shell before attempting to compile `openmenu`.

 ## Compilation (Native Build)

-**Note:** Ensure your KallistiOS environment is correctly set up and sourced in your current shell session before running these commands.
+**Note:** Ensure your KallistiOS environment (using the `v2.1.x` branch, patched as described above) is correctly set up and sourced in your current shell session before running these commands.

 1.  **Clone the repository:**